 It has a circular LED pattern, to show you where in the loop you currently are, which can be very handy for keeping in time and planning your next step.

 This pedal will be suited to those who might like to play on the streets or impromptu at festivals, due to its 9V battery option.
-Although it only has a 4.5 hour battery life, this is more than enough for a performance or 4!
+Although it only has a 4.5-hour battery life, this is more than enough for a decent length live performance.

 It will be less suited to performers who require built-in drum loops, effects or multiple loop patches.